x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 ## Priority of transport agents

-There are two factors that determine the order that transport agents act on messages in the transport pipeline:
+Two factors determine the order that transport agents act on messages in the transport pipeline:

 1. The SMTP event where the transport agent is registered, and when that SMTP event encounters messages.